Linux Coredumps

 such coredumps, you'll need to upload debugging symbols for each of the binaries

-(since this needs to be done for every version), either locally or ideally as
+process (since this needs to be done for every version), either locally or

-part of continuous integration, in order to keep Memfault up to date with your
+ideally as part of continuous integration, to keep Memfault up to date with your

 build's newest debugging symbols.